Duloxetine Review: The Most Effective Antidepressant?

 How Does Duloxetine Work?

-Duloxetine is a member of a class of drugs called Serotonin and Norepinephrine Reuptake Inhibitors (SNRI).
 These medications delay or halt the body’s natural processing of the neurotransmitters serotonin and norepinephrine, which causes artificially elevated levels of these compounds in the brain and body.

 While it hasn’t been conclusively proven, researchers theorize that patients suffering from depression may have lower levels of these neurotransmitters than healthy patients, which is why this type of medication may be effective on average.

-One of the most popular YouTube videos on duloxetine comes from a channel called "Psychofarm" and is a visually engaging animated video that breaks down the mechanism of action of this drug:
+One of the most popular YouTube videos on duloxetine comes from a channel called "Psychofarm," and is a visually engaging, animated video that breaks down the mechanism of action of this drug:

 Duloxetine Dosage